spookylukey/table-format/README.md

 Black will revert code formatted like this.
 But you can use `# fmt: off` and `#
 fmt: on` commands to stop black reformatting these blocks.

+To format quotes more similarly to Black style, use ``--quote-style=double`` (this won’t be exactly the same as Black, it just switches to double quotes instead of single).

 ### Flake8

 Flake8 might complain about: